Evelyn May Cridlan

 Evelyn May Cridlan (24 December 1889 – 31 March 1961) was a British nurse and ambulance driver in the First World War.
 She was awarded the Military Medal in 1918 while serving in France as a driver in the First Aid Nursing Yeomanry (FANY.).
 Her commendation noted the award was for "performing most efficient service in conveying the wounded to hospital during a bombing raid."
 She was also one of the earliest members of the Women's Engineering Society and the first woman to be elected a member of the Military Medalist's League, serving as a committee member until she became ill.
-On her death she left a legacy bequest of £100 to the Women's Transport Service.
+On her death she left a legacy bequest of £100 to the Women's Transport Service (FANY).

 Personal life

 Born in Paddington, London on 24 December 1889, Evelyn May Cridlan was the daughter of John Joseph Cridlan and Ann Cridlan (née Harrison).
 She was the youngest of five siblings.
 Her father was a prosperous butcher and employed a governess to educate his children.

 Her hobbies were reportedly woodcarving and bookbinding.
-She was charged with binding a presentation copy of the history of the FANY Corps for Princess Alice, Countess of Athlone, who became the Corps' first Commander-in-Chief in 1933 and retained the role until her death in 1981.
+She was charged with binding a presentation copy of the history of the FANY Corps for Princess Alice, Countess of Athlone, who became the Corps' first Commander-in-Chief in 1933 and retained the role until her death in 1961.